MS – the future

 SpeakersProf Gavin Giovannoni

 Professor of Neurology, Barts and The London School of Medicine and Dentistry Dr Ruth Dobson

-Clinical Senior Lecturer, Preventive Neurology Unit, Wolfson Institute of Preventive Medicine, QMUL Dr Stefano Pluchino
+Clinical Senior Lecturer, Preventive Neurology Unit, Wolfson Institute of Preventive Medicine, QMUL Prof Stefano Pluchino

 University Reader in Regenerative Neuroimmunology, Department of Clinical Neurosciences at Cambridge University Prof Anna Williams

 Professor of Regenerative Neurology, University of Edinburgh